Barcelona Autumn packing list

 This isn’t meant to be a recommendation, rather an insight into the local culture that may be helpful if you are looking to blend in.

 Pst!
-If you have not seen it yet, check out our women-only tour to Barcelona and beyond and our Sensual Barcelona tour.
+If you have not seen it yet, check out our women-only tour to Barcelona and Beyond and our Sensual Barcelona tour.

 What to expect in Autumn in Barcelona